Rhinosinusitis in children

 I’m excited.
 Can you guess why?

 Because I am going to write this entire chapter off the top of my head.
-Rhinosinusitis is an illness (it’s probably better to refer to it as a condition), that has never been explained properly in any pediatric textbook.
+Rhinosinusitis is an illness (or, more accurately, a condition) that has never been properly explained in any pediatric textbook.

-On the one hand, rhinosinusitis is a real diagnosis, and a good pediatrician is usually able to find those few children who have this condition and by doing so can greatly improve these little patients’ quality of life.
-However, a good pediatrician who is extra enthusiastic about this diagnosis and tends to over-diagnose it, will find him/herself over-prescribing antibiotics.
+On one hand, rhinosinusitis is a legitimate diagnosis, and a good pediatrician is usually able to identify the few children who have this condition.
+By doing so, they can greatly improve the quality of life of these little patients.
+However, a pediatrician who is overly enthusiastic about this diagnosis and tends to over-diagnose it may end up over-prescribing antibiotics.

-It is really all about balance.
-Just like everything else in life.
+It’s really all about balance—just like everything else in life.

 What is rhinosinusitis?

 ‘Rhino’ = nose and ‘sinus’ = sinuses.
-Those same air-filled empty spaces we all have in our skulls.
+These are the same air-filled spaces we all have in our skulls.

-Rhinosinusitis is an inflammation/infection that manifests mainly with runny fluids in the nose and sinuses.
+Rhinosinusitis is an inflammation or infection that primarily manifests as runny fluids in the nose and sinuses.

 Why not just keep it simple and call it sinusitis?

-Because in children under the age of 4-5 these empty spaces in the skull are not fully developed and ventilated, and so when referring to young children, it is more correct to use the term rhinosinusitis.
+Because in children under the age of 4 or 5, these empty spaces in the skull are not fully developed and ventilated.
+Therefore, when referring to young children, it is more accurate to use the term rhinosinusitis.

-When bacteria secondarily settle in rhinorrhea that is already present, which is usually caused by viral pathogens, they may cause a condition that is referred to as rhinosinusitis in children and sinusitis in adults.
+When bacteria settle secondarily in the rhinorrhea (which is usually caused by viral pathogens), they may cause a condition referred to as rhinosinusitis in children and sinusitis in adults.

 What kind of bacteria am I talking about?
 All the bacteria that are part of our normal respiratory flora.
-One of the less common bacteria is the infamous streptococcus (and then the condition is referred to as Streptococcosis, and it will often present more aggressively and be accompanied by fever), and sometimes staphylococcus (named Staphylococcosis, and includes Staphlococci complications).
+One of the less common bacteria is the infamous Streptococcus (and when this occurs, the condition is referred to as Streptococcosis, which often presents more aggressively and is accompanied by fever).
+Occasionally, Staphylococcus can also be involved (leading to Staphylococcosis, which includes Staphylococcal complications).

 Is rhinosinusitis an allergy?

-Usually, this condition is not an allergy in younger kids.
-It is usually a viral infection (rhinitis) that underwent secondary bacterial infection.
+Usually, this condition is not an allergy in younger children.
+It is typically a viral infection (rhinitis) that has undergone secondary bacterial infection.

-In older children, adolescents and adults, there is a condition that is referred to as allergic sinusitis.
+In older children, adolescents, and adults, there is a condition referred to as allergic sinusitis.

 What are the signs and symptoms of rhinosinusitis?

 See the attached image.
-It is that of a child who suffers from yellowish/green fluid running from his nose for several weeks.
-The parents usually complain that when they come to pick them up from day-care the child always has green boogers in their nostrils.
+It shows a child suffering from yellowish/green fluid running from their nose for several weeks.
+The parents often complain that when they pick them up from daycare, the child always has green boogers in their nostrils.

-These are usually children that are under the age of 5.
+These are usually children under the age of 5.

 These kids also find it difficult to breathe, especially during the night.
-They cough a lot during the night and their cough often wakes them up from their sleep.
-Really poor kiddos.
+They cough a lot at night, and their cough often wakes them up from sleep.
+Poor kiddos.

-Often, the skin over their nostrils and nose is irritated and red and they may also carry a foul breath odour.
+Often, the skin over their nostrils and nose is irritated and red, and they may also have foul breath.

-So, on the one hand, these children are not very really ill, they are able to continue going to day-care or kindergarten, and they do not present with fever (if they do, then it is because they also caught a viral infection on top of their rhinosinusitis).
+So, on the one hand, these children are not very sick.
+They are able to continue going to daycare or kindergarten, and they do not have a fever (if they do, it’s because they also caught a viral infection on top of their rhinosinusitis).
 On the other hand, they are not 100 percent healthy either.

 So, is this sinusitis?